Cooked Rice (100 G) and English Rajma (100 G)

 Stay Hydrated

-Drink plenty of water before and during your meal, which can aid in digestion and help control blood sugar spikes.
+Drink water before and during your meal, as staying hydrated can assist in digestion and regulation.

 Eat Slowly